Can I Get Cookies from the Responses?

 How ZenRows Uses Residential IPs

-.
-This will route your request through a residential IP, significantly increasing your chances of success.It’s important to note that using residential IPs comes with an additional cost due to the higher value and lower detection rate of these proxies.YOu can check out more about Premium Proxies here!
+By default, ZenRows uses data center connections for your requests.
+However, if you’re facing blocks or need to scrape highly protected websites, you can opt for residential IPs by setting thepremium_proxy parameter to true.
+This will route your request through a residential IP, significantly increasing your chances of success.It’s important to note that using residential IPs comes with an additional cost due to the higher value and lower detection rate of these proxies.Example of a Request with Residential IPs

 Here’s how you can make a request using a residential IP:Troubleshooting Blocks